 "The Bruce Bradley Fellowship has broadened and deepened my knowledge about quality and safety transparency through collaboration with the Leapfrog executives, hospital executives, policy experts, and the other six Fellows in my group.
 This kind of professional education could only be gained from this unique experience."

 - Jill Hutt, Greater Philadelphia Business Coalition on Health, 2017 Bruce Bradley Fellow

-|The Bruce Bradley Fellowship is funded in part by individual and corporate contributions.
-If you are interested in contributing to this program, please contact firstname.lastname@example.org
+|The Bruce Bradley Fellowship is a program of the Judie Burrows Education Institute and is funded in part by individual and corporate contributions.
+If you are interested in contributing to this program, please visit www.leapfroggroup.org/donate.|